aquilesC/aquiles.me/content/essays/_How to incentivize a scipreneurial path.md

 At a given point in time, there will be a realistic review, and people will have to judge if it makes sense to keep the direction, perhaps the team has to be restructured, or perhaps the idea has to be dropped altogether.

-Judge ideas *prima facie* is very hard.
+Judging ideas *prima facie* is very hard.
 We are biased, we build on lots of preconceptions around our activities.
 The only way to identify valuable ideas is to have to chance to pursue them and see where they go.
 There's nothing like a quick reality check with potential customers or partners. **And there is no way of pursuing ideas without time**.
 ## Acknowledging risks and costs
 It is hard to avoid **survivorship bias** inherent to looking at examples of startups.
 Many people don't perform a *post-mortem* (of companies or products) to avoid repeating the same mistakes.
 Even worse, they just place the burden on external factors alone.